What You Need to Know About Replacing Your Plumbing and When to Do It

 What is the cost to replace plumbing?

-The cost of replacing your plumbing will be contingent on many factors, such as how big your house as well as the complexity of the project, and the materials used.
-In the average, homeowners should expect to spend between $5,000 and $10,000 for a total house plumbing replacement.
+The cost to replace your plumbing will vary based on several factors, including how big your house as well as the complexity of the project, and the materials used.
+On average, homeowners will need to spend between $5,000 and $10,000 for a whole-house plumbing replacement.

 How long will it take to change the plumbing?